Beast Quake: Background

-New Orleans got the ball back at their 13-yard line following Jon Ryan's punt, and mounted an 83-yard drive that ended with Jones' second touchdown run of the game, making the score 34–27 with 13:11 left in regulation.
-Then they forced a three-and-out and got the ball back with good field position on their 44-yard line with Lance Moore's 8-yard punt return.
-On the second play of their ensuing drive, Brees threw a short pass to Jones, who took it 33 yards to the Seattle 23.
-But several plays later, Seattle's defense halted the drive at the 3-yard line, where the Saints settled for Hartley's third field goal to cut the score to 34–30.
+Two early Seahawks miscues enabled the Saints to build a 10-point lead.
+By halftime, the Seahawks led 24–20.
+The Seahawks increased their lead to 31–20 on their opening drive of the second half.
+New Orleans trailed 34–27 with 13:11 left.
+Then they forced a three-and-out and got the ball back on their 44-yard line, but Seattle's defense halted the drive at the 3-yard line, where the Saints settled for Hartley's third field goal to cut the lead to 34–30.
 After an exchange of punts, Seattle got the ball with 4:20 left in the game.
 On the first play of the drive, Lynch was stuffed for no gain.
 The Seahawks faced a 2nd and 10 at their own 33 yard line, protecting a 4-point lead with 3:38 remaining.